melikaafrakhteh/learning/Coroutine.md

 #### Coroutines do not replace threads, it’s more like a framework to manage it and a coroutine is not bound to any particular thread.
 It may suspend its execution in one thread and resume in another one.

+#### why coroutine is like a thread?
+Because coroutines are a set of instructions executed by a processor.

-#### Suspending a coroutine does not block the underlying thread, but allows other coroutines to run and use the underlying thread for their code.
+#### Suspending a coroutine does not block the underlying thread, but allows other coroutines to run and use the underlying thread for their code.(It copies and saves current frame of stack)

 > [!NOTE]
 > Making a network request on the main thread causes it to wait, or block, until it receives a response.
 Since the thread is blocked, the OS isn't able to call onDraw(), which causes your app to freeze and potentially leads to an Application Not Responding (ANR) dialog.
 For a better user experience, let's run this operation on a background thread.

-> Note that all coroutines must run in a scope.
-A CoroutineScope manages one or more related coroutines.

-> Since this coroutine is started with viewModelScope, it is executed in the scope of the ViewModel.
-If the ViewModel is destroyed because the user is navigating away from the screen, viewModelScope is automatically cancelled, and all running coroutines are canceled as well

 ```
 sealed class Result<out R> {